-DEVELOPING ENGLISH (Years 3 - 6) Listening Speaking Reading/viewing Writing Student progress can be monitored during the school year using the EAL/D learning progression.
-It is important to note that: placement on this continuum should be based on a body of evidence and not just one work sample ability in one mode is not an indication of ability across all modes.
+DEVELOPING ENGLISH (Years 3 - 6) Listening Speaking Reading/viewing Writing school year using the EAL/D learning progression ased on a body of evidence and not just one wor ability across all modes.
 Learners at the beginning of this phase understand spoken English used to talk about familiar and some unfamiliar topics.
-In this phase, they begin to follow the main ideas in extended talk and discussions, and identify relevant information from subject-specific talk.
+In this phase, they begin to follow the main ideas in extended talk and discussions, and identify relevant information from subject- specific talk.
 Learners at the beginning of this phase communicate and learn through English in predictable social and learning situations.
 In this phase, they develop independence in selecting and using a small range of English features, while still relying on others to restate or suggest vocabulary and sentence structure.
 Learners at the beginning of this phase understand the purpose of most texts and are beginning to understand the gist of most class texts independently.
 In this phase, they independently read and understand a range of more complex and lengthy texts with predictable structures and familiar vocabulary, but they continue to rely on illustrations to construct meaning.
 Learners at the beginning of this phase reproduce basic models of most classroom text types, but not at the expected levels of the achievement standards.
 In this phase, they can write a variety of texts in different curriculum areas with some accuracy in text features, organisation and cohesion, provided that this has been adequately modelled by the teacher.
-Students: understand teacher questions and can relay messages understand instructions, recounts and explanations when supported by clear contexts give relevant details of spoken texts listened to, such as retelling a sequence of events respond to different registers appropriately (eg match a formal Students: initiate and participate in casual exchanges with English-speaking peers, and contribute information and express ideas in group tasks and classroom discussions using politeness conventions recount news (giving details involving where, when, who and what in a time sequence) and can give a short prepared talk on a familiar topic Students: understand and enjoy texts read aloud, identifying characters and retelling sequences of events identify the main idea in a paragraph or text, find specific information and make some inferences based on their prior knowledge continue to use first language, culture and experiences, when given the opportunity, to compare and contrast Students: plan and write conventional texts, including informative texts and imaginative texts, sequencing information for specific types of texts, such as information reports present information appropriately (eg diagram, graph) show understanding of the structure and function of paragraphs, including topic sentences
+Students: understand teacher questions and can relay messages understand instructions, recounts and explanations when supported by clear contexts give relevant details of spoken texts listened to, such as retelling a sequence of events respond to different registers appropriately (eg match a formal response to a formal request) understand that open-ended questions (how and why questions) require more than a yes or no answer Students: initiate and participate in casual exchanges with English-speaking peers, and contribute information and express ideas in group tasks and classroom discussions using politeness conventions recount news (giving details involving where, when, who and what in a time sequence) and can give a short prepared talk on a familiar topic use an expanding range of common, everyday vocabulary with confidence and a limited range of technical vocabulary for operating in the curriculum Students: understand and enjoy texts read aloud, identifying characters and retelling sequences of events identify the main idea in a paragraph or text, find specific information and make some inferences based on their prior knowledge continue to use first language, culture and experiences, when given the opportunity, to compare and contrast text types and meanings, and thus enhance their comprehension and cognitive abilities in both languages identify some unfamiliar cultural references Students: plan and write conventional texts, including informative texts and imaginative texts, sequencing information for specific types of texts, such as information reports present information appropriately (eg diagram, graph) show understanding of the structure and function of paragraphs, including topic sentences use a number of common conjunctions and relative pronouns to combine simple sentences